PPC Landing Pages: 3 Examples To Avoid Wrong Assumptions

 So you may want to include lines such as, “If you are considering life insurance for the first time, you should be aware of the pros and cons of permanent versus term policies” or “Your life insurance costs will depend on a number of factors including…” on your landing pages.
 This will give your readers the impression that the article is made specifically to inform them of their options.

 On the other hand, if you make assumptions that are too specific and say something such as, “Life insurance will help your children by providing funds that can cover their college tuition” you may alienate those who don’t have kids and don’t plan to.
 These readers may feel that life insurance is something that does not pertain to them.
-Instead, you can refer to “the loved ones you leave behind” or, in the case of whole life, you can focus on the way that the policy can be used as an investment vehicle.

 Let Your Landing Pages Work for You